edtsoi430/WARM-GDS-Connector/README.md

-# Google-Data-Studio-Connector:
+# Google Data Studio Connector for Wild Apricot:

 # Project Description:
-  Wild Apricot is a #1 Rated Membership Software that allows businesses to visualize, manage and handle their system-based membership data with ease.
-With various functions within the system to store data, including a comprehensive Email and Contact Databse, users are able to manipulate data such as Membership Status, Event Registration, Online Payments and Audit Log Items with ease.
-In light of the comprehensive report tools available within Google Data Studio, a custom connector within GDS was builded to retrieve data from Wild Apricot, which will then be utilized in GDS to create customized, user-friendly and thorough report and dashboard for data visualization and analysis use.
+Wild Apricot is a #1 Rated Membership Software that allows membership-based organizations to manage and handle their transactional data with ease.
+With various functions within the system to store data, including a comprehensive and customizable contact database, members and administrators are able to manipulate data such as membership status, event registration, online payments with ease.

+The built in reporting capability do not allow easy summarization and visualization of Wild Apricot data.
+The comprehensive real-time report capabilities in Google Data Studio are a perfect tool to integrate Wild Apricot data with a variety of external analytical systems like Google Ads and Google Analytics.
+This is a community data connector built to retrieve data from Wild Apricot, which will then be utilized in GDS to create user-friendly and real-time dashboard for Wild Apricot.

+Data is fetched using WildApricot's REST API.

-# Purposes:
+# Features
-  Use Google App Script to build a customized connector within Google Data Studio (GDS) that retrieves data from the Wild Apricot Database, so as to build reports that are user-friendly and easy to read in a modern and elegant fahsion.
+This community connector is written in JavaScript and supports the following API calls and their fields.

+Account

+Members/Contacts

+Events

+Invoices

+Auditlog

+The code is maintained by NewPath Consulting - www.newpathconsulting.com

 # Sample Dashboard (Google Data Studio):
 ![alt text](https://github.com/edtsoi430/Google-Data-Studio-Connector/blob/master/images/gds1.png)